 - · the public equity market;

 - private equity financing;

 - collaborative arrangements;

-- licensing arrangements; and/or
+- · licensing arrangements; and/or

-- · public or private debt.
+- public or private debt.

-Our ability to raise additional funds will depend, in part on our clinical and regulatory events, enter into collaboration or license agreement with others and factors related to financial, economic and market conditions, many of which are beyond our control.
+Our ability to raise additional funds will depend, in part on our clinical and regulatory events, entry into collaboration or license agreement with others and factors related to financial, economic and market conditions, many of which are beyond our control.
 We cannot be certain that sufficient funds will be available to us when required or on satisfactory terms, if at all.
 If adequate funds are not available, we may be required to significantly reduce or refocus our operations or to obtain funds through arrangements that may require us to relinquish rights to certain of our products, technologies or potential markets, any of which could delay or require that we curtail or eliminate some or all of our development programs or otherwise have a material adverse effect on our business, financial condition and results of operations.
-In addition, the Company may have to delay, reduce the scope of or eliminate some of its research and development, which could delay the time to market for any of its product candidates, if adequate funds are not available.
 In addition, we may have to delay, reduce the scope of or eliminate some of our research and development, which could delay the time to market for any of our product candidates, if adequate funds are not available.